Plinkon/Bookei/README.md

 - Run `final.py` or `gui.py` (for a GUI)

 ## Notices:
-- Can successfully generate books up to ~80,000 total words with somewhat good narrative flow and with staying on topic
+- Can successfully generate books up to ~80,000 total words with somewhat good narrative flow and with staying on topic all with one API key (free tier)